 There are certain foods that take me back to my childhood every time I see them.
 Party Ring biscuits are definitely one of those foods.
-If you don’t know, Party Rings are ring-shaped biscuits (or cookies for those in the USA) with colourful icing.
+If you don’t know, Party Rings are ring-shaped biscuits (or cookies for those in the USA) with colorful icing.
 And they are suitable for vegans.

-Growing up the 90’s, my cousins and I would have sleepovers at my gran’s house every Saturday.
+Growing up in the ’90s, my cousins and I would have sleepovers at my gran’s house every Saturday.
 We would always insist on stashing some Party Ring biscuits, Happy Faces (anyone else remember those?!) and mini cheese triangles for our wild “midnight feast”.
 A midnight feast that was almost always at 9pm because our tired little selves couldn’t stay awake any longer.

 One of my cousins in particular loved Party Rings so much that she stuffed a whole pack up her jumper and secretly whipped them out for us to share, out of adults’ sight, on our walk to church.
 At 10 am.
 Those were the days.